18/6/2024

 The resulting fossil-free concepts were subjected to careful evaluation in both energy and financial terms.
 A well-considered preferred scenario emerged as a blueprint for optimizing the buildings energetically during the planned renovation, thus meeting the Brussels Region's climate targets.

-The study establishes a long-term vision and concept to reduce the site's CO2 emissions, improve the indoor climate for the exhibition of masterpieces, increase renewable energy production, and prepare the buildings for the next 50 years.
+The study establishes a long-term vision and concept to reduce the site's CO2 emissions, improve the indoor climate for exhibiting masterpieces, increase renewable energy production, and prepare the buildings for the next 50 years.

 An essential condition for the chosen scenario is the possibility of phased implementation.
 This is necessary given the size of the site and the lengthy renovation period.
-Involving owners, managers, and various users on the site is an integral part of this joint effort to meet legal requirements.
+Involving owners, managers, and various users at the site is an integral part of this collaborative effort to meet legal requirements.

-In the interplay of historic splendor and a sustainable future, Jubilee Park lays the foundation for a restored, energy-efficient environment that will stand the test of time.
+In the interplay of historic splendor and a sustainable future, Jubilee Park lays the groundwork for a restored, energy-efficient environment that will stand the test of time.

 Image with text, Plan, diagram, schematicAutomatically generated description